JoshieKurusu/pulsevape-app/README.md

 # 🚀 Features
 - Dynamic Filtering - real-time category and tag-based filtering using flat JSON arrays.
-- Modular Components - resuseable UI blocks for header and footer.
+- Modular Components - reuseable UI blocks for header and footer.
 - Responsive Design - optimized for all screen sizes with fluid layout and transitions.
 - Accessible Markup - semantic HTML.